How to Use the Registration Form (Self-Registration)

 - Set to 1-10 to allow guests to bring additional people

-When guests register with plus-ones and you have Table Management enabled, they'll be prompted to provide names for each attendee.
+When guests register with plus-ones and you have either Collect Guest Names or Table Management enabled, they'll be prompted to provide names for each attendee.

 Custom Form Title & Description

 By default, the registration form section is titled "Register".
-You can customize both the title and add a description below it:
+You can customize both the title and add a description below it.
+Useful for changing the tone of the form, adding instructions specific to your event, or matching the language of your audience.

 Custom Invitation Message